anttijuu/O3-chat-client/README.md

 # O3 ChatClient

 This project is a chat client app for Ohjelmointi 3 (Programming 3) course.
 The client acts as a test client for the server students are developing at the course.

 The client works with a server that has the following things implemented:

 * HTTPS support with self-signed certificate.
 * Basic HTTP Authentication support.
 * `/registration` and `/chat` paths implemented.
-* HTTP request and responses are in JSON.

-That is, after *Exercise 3* has been finished successfully.
-You may test your Exercise 3 implementation with the client as you work through the Exercise 3.
+That is, after *Exercise 2* has been finished successfully.
+You may test your Exercise 2 implementation with the client as you work through the exercise.
-Before Exercise 3, use curl as the test client.
+In Exercise 1, use curl as the test client.

+Note that you need to launch the client with two run time arguments.
+See instructions on those below.

 ## Background